 This is a new form of quadrille, of Parisian origin.
-It is affected at dancing academies; but has failed to secure a place in the ball room.
-The figures are complicated; but not inelegant.
-As the dance is so rarely given, it would be superfluous to describe them.
+It is affected at dancing academies, but has failed to secure popular favor in the ball-room.
+The figures are complicated, but not inelegant.
+As the dance is so rarely given, it would be superfluous to describe it.